-Step 5: Click on the option that says “search automatically for updated driver software”.
+Step 5: Click the option “Search automatically for updated driver software.”
 Once the driver has been updated, restart your computer and see if the issue has been resolved.

 4. Uninstall and reinstall the network driver

-Uninstalling and reinstalling the network adapter can clear any corrupt files of the network driver from your computer.
-This fix will bring the network adapter back to default settings and will resolve issues a large percentage of the time.
+Uninstalling and reinstalling the network adapter can clear corrupt network driver files from your computer.
+This fix will bring the network adapter back to default settings and resolve issues a large percentage of the time.